Artwork Sourced From Pinterest. Artist: Unknown

 But her words are cold.

-The only thing that runs are her nylons.
+The only thing that runs is her nylons.

 Her body type?